Azure/open-service-broker-azure/docs/developing.md

 While CI relies on the tests documented in previous sections, its a natual human tendency to want to interact with software we are contributing to.
-Because the OSB specification implemented by the Azure Service Broker is complex, the `curl` commands one might use to interact with the broker are also complex.
+Because the OSB specification implemented by the Open Service Broker for Azure is complex, the `curl` commands one might use to interact with the broker are also complex.

-Rather than burden contributors with the need to craft "artisinal" `curl` commands for the sake of executing simple actions, the Azure Service Broker project comes with a "bespoke" CLI that is used _only_ to facilitate human interaction with the broker.
+Rather than burden contributors with the need to craft "artisinal" `curl` commands for the sake of executing simple actions, the Open Service Broker for Azure project comes with a "bespoke" CLI that is used _only_ to facilitate human interaction with the broker.
 (The true clients of the broker are the Kubernetes Service Catalog and Pivotal Cloud Foundry.)